derwine/wordies/README.md

 pip install poetry
 ```

-clone the repository and run the following command to add dependencies
+Clone the repository and run the following command to add dependencies
 ```
 poetry install
 ```

-after installing start the game by running the following command
+After installing start the game by running the following command
 ```
 poetry run start-game
 ```